The anti-spherical Hecke categories for Hermitian symmetric pairs: Categorical combinatorial invariance

-Moving the third term and one copy (of the two available) of the fourth term to the right, the result follows. \end{proof}

-We will split the proof of (the symplectic case of) \cref{C--A} in to two propositions. the first one, \cref{vectorproof}, shows that $\Theta$ is an isomorphism of graded vector spaces.
+We will split the proof of (the symplectic case of) \cref{C--A} into two propositions. the first one, \cref{vectorproof}, shows that $\Theta$ is an isomorphism of graded vector spaces.
 The second one, \cref{vectorproof2}, shows that $\Theta$ is an algebra homomorphism.

 \begin{prop} We have that the map $\Theta: h_{{ ( D_{n+1},A_{n } )}} \to {\sf e}h_{ ( C_{n},A_{n-1 })}{\sf e}$ given by $ \Theta ( c_{\SSTS\SSTT} )= {\sf e} \circ \colMAP( c_{\SSTS\SSTT})\circ {\sf e} $ is an isomorphism of graded $\Bbbk$-spaces. \end{prop} \begin{proof} We will show that the set